-If I were to do the opposite and stretch my hand and fingers out as much as possible it would actually be the same as squeezing my hand into a tight fist but in reverse.
+If I were to do the opposite and stretch my hand and fingers out as much as possible it would be the same as squeezing my hand into a tight fist but in reverse.
 It’s certainly no better or more useful; all the same restrictions will manifest.
 When I release my over stretched hand back to normal relief ensues once again.

-Holistic: that the parts of something are inextricably connected and explicable only by reference to the whole
+holistic: that the parts of something are inextricably connected and explicable only by reference to the whole

 On a personal level I continually find Standing enjoyable, educational and highly beneficial.
 While there is always room for improvement, I have enjoyed developing whole-body awareness, movement and power, not to mention superb health.
 I have also benefited from building a sense of peace and ease within my mind and body that isn’t reliant upon anything other than my ability to pay attention.
 As I get older I genuinely feel that all these attributes only improve rather than diminish.

 A further bonus: I have a passion for wildlife and the natural world – on countless occasions I have witnessed beautiful aspects of nature and wildlife while training Standing outside.
 Being calm and still in some quiet spot out in nature allows the interconnectedness of our environment to come to light.
 All manner of creatures come along when I am training outside; they are completely unperturbed by my motionless standing form.

 Finally, I have seen excellent development in the people whom I have taught the practise to over the years.
 Those who take the initiative to regularly train in Standing usually end up with considerably better body-mind skills than those who do not due to the deep awareness and body knowledge they develop.
 Deceptively simple, it is a truly superb resource.